Joanna Dong: Early life and education

+Career

 Music

 She first came into the public eye when she joined the first-ever Singapore Idol competition in 2004 and reached the Top 40.
 Six months after exiting the talent competition, Joanna began pursuing a music career in earnest, landing her first regular singing gig in The Courtyard at Raffles Hotel.
 A featured performer with major local groups such as the Singapore Symphony Orchestra, JASSO and Dingyi, she is well-regarded by music industry peers.

 Dong released her EP, ‘Lullaby Nomad’, in 2008, which launched with a concert at the Esplanade Recital Studio.
 She also collaborated with Brazilian all-stars band, Bossa Negra, to release a single of her Mandarin translation of popular bossa nova standard ‘Summer Samba’ in 2010.
 She also performs with her own project bands.
 She has rearranged Hokkien songs in a contemporary jazz style with Peace Kopitiam Jazz Band (2012 – 2014) and reworked dirty lyrics into Christmas ditties with alternative Christmas band, Naughty “Noor” Nice (2010 – 2015).
 In 2015, Dong collaborated with fellow Singapore Idol, Sezairi Sezali, on the first Mandarin and Malay pop track, ‘Starlight’, for Sing, Love, a SG50 musical project by Red Roof Records.

 In July 2017, Dong appeared under the spotlight again as the first of five Singapore entrants to audition for the second season of Sing!
 China, in which she sang a jazz arrangement of Lo Ta-yu's classic Love Song 1990, and joined Team Jay alongside fellow Singaporean, and teammate Olinda Cho.
 She then became the second Singaporean after Nathan Hartono to make it to the finals, after having defeated Cho the episode before that aired 29 September.

 She put up a strong solo performance of Fong Fei-fei's When I Hear Applause (likewise in a jazz arrangement) and emerged second runner-up in the finals held at the Beijing National Stadium on October 8, 2017, losing out to Guo Qin of Team Na Ying and Team Liu Huan member Zhaxipingcuo of Tibet.
 Her third-place finish is the second best achievement in the show by Singapore thus far (behind Hartono).
 Nonetheless, she has expressed that she is now more confident of pursuing a singing career.

+In 2023, Dong performed at the National Day Concert held jointly by Gardens by the Bay and Mediacorp.